hiddenSymmetries/simsopt/docs/source/geo.rst

 - :obj:`~simsopt.geo.ToroidalFlux`: computes the flux through a toroidal cross section of a :obj:`~simsopt.geo.Surface`.
 - :obj:`~simsopt.geo.PrincipalCurvature`: computes a metric which penalizes large values of the principal curvatures of a given :obj:`~simsopt.geo.Surface`.

+For Boozer-surface workflows, Simsopt provides both the established vacuum :obj:`~simsopt.geo.BoozerSurface` class and the staged finite-beta :obj:`~simsopt.geo.FiniteBetaBoozerSurface` class.
+The finite-beta path adds pressure-balance and jump-condition residuals together with a surface-current potential solve.
+A tutorial for this workflow is available in :doc:`example_boozer_finitebeta`.

 The value of the quantity and its derivative with respect to the surface dofs can be obtained by calling e.g., :obj:`ToroidalFlux.J() <simsopt.geo.ToroidalFlux.J>` and :obj:`ToroidalFlux.dJ_by_dsurfacecoefficients() <simsopt.geo.ToroidalFlux.dJ_by_dsurfacecoefficients>`.